chieric03/alg_trading/README.md

 - *Machine Learning for Trading by Stefan Jansen ([link](https://github.com/stefan-jansen/machine-learning-for-trading))*

 ## Files:
 - __intro.ipynb__ - This is the first notebook in the project.
 Used as an introduction to indicators, charting, signals using just pandas and plotly.
 I also try to explains basic indicators and how signals work.
 A way to scratch the surface of technical analysis.
+Also explains basic indicators like EMA and MACD.
+In each following individual usage of new indicators I will explain them